7 Ways to Detect and Avoid Vaginal Infections

 We recommend reading: 5 Home Remedies for Treating Vaginal Yeast Infections

 Like we said above, vaginal infections can be triggered by a number of different factors.
 But if you take quick action against them you can significantly reduce your risk of contracting one in the first place.

 Wear cotton underwear

-Underwear made from 100% cotton can help keep you dry, which protects you from many vaginal infections.
+Underwear made from 100% cotton can help keep you dry, therefore, it protects you from many vaginal infections.
 Cotton wicks away moisture, the food of choice for yeast.
-When you’re buying new underwear, make sure that at least the crotch area is made of cotton.
+Above all, when you’re buying new underwear, you should buy underwear that has at least the crotch area made of cotton.

 Use proper hygiene

 Your daily personal hygiene is one of the main ways you can prevent vaginal infections.
 It’s important that you wash this sensitive region of your body with a gentle soap that won’t upset your body’s natural pH.
 Not only should you be bathing, but you should wash your vaginal area at least once a day.
 Also, when you use the bathroom, always wipe from front to back to avoid transferring bacteria and germs to the vagina.

 Powders, perfumed soaps, bubble baths, and “feminine” deodorants can alter the balance of bacteria in your vagina.
 It can even worsen an already existing infection.
 Furthermore, try to avoid using these products in this region.

 Avoid wearing tight clothes

 Humidity and moisture are the perfect environments for yeast and bacteria to grow.
 It’s very important that you dry your intimate areas before putting on any kinds of clothing.
 Also, it is recommended to not wear tight-fitting bottoms too often.
 More so, by wearing looser fitting pants, you’re allowing a better airflow to your vaginal region and not allowing moisture to accumulate.